The modern management of localised Prostate Cancer

 Remember- if a particular treatment doesn't feel right for you, then it probably isn't suitable.
 If a treatment feels right, then it probably is.
 Keep asking questions until you are satisfied.
 After studying all of your options, and speaking to the appropriate specialists, make use of the knowledge gained and trust your instincts.

 The ideal treatment for early prostate cancer would both provide an excellent chance of cure (over 90% of the time) and minimal side effects with regard to urinary continence (leakage) and potency (erectile function).
-Unfortunately the ideal treatment does not exist (if it did then there would be no question about the benefit of prostate cancer screeningA way to identify people who may have a certain condition, among a group of people who may or may not seem to), they all have significant side effects and an individual’s options are very dependant upon a number of interrelated factors:
+Unfortunately the ideal treatment does not exist (if it did then there would be no question about the benefit of prostate cancer screening), they all have significant side effects and an individual’s options are very dependant upon a number of interrelated factors:

 Radical Prostatectomy